 Introduced for the 2008 model year, the Yukon Hybrid comes in two- or four-wheel drive; little has changed this year, but you can compare the 2009 model with the 2008 one here.
 This review focuses on elements specific to the hybrid.
 For details on the Yukon lineup overall, check out our coverage of it here.
 The extended-length Yukon XL, which doesn't come as a hybrid, is covered separately.

-As hybrids go, the Yukon Hybrid and its GM siblings — the Chevy Tahoe Hybrid and Cadillac Escalade Hybrid — are impressive.
+As hybrids go, the Yukon Hybrid and its GMC siblings — the Chevy Tahoe Hybrid and Cadillac Escalade Hybrid — are impressive.
 There's lusty V-8 thrust when you need it, and the transition between electric and gas power is almost seamless.
+The GMC hybrid skips the conventional automatic transmission, and opts instead for a CVT.
 The regenerative brakes impart a more linear, less bricklike feel than in many hybrids.
-Last year, Cars.com editors drove the '08 Yukon Hybrid back-to-back with a Ford Escape Hybrid, Honda Civic Hybrid and Toyota Prius (all 2008s) as part of a hybrid mileage challenge, and we readily agreed: The Yukon Hybrid felt the most refined.
+Last year, Cars.com editors drove the '08 GMC Yukon Hybrid back-to-back with a Ford Escape Hybrid, Honda Civic Hybrid and Toyota Prius (all 2008s) as part of a hybrid mileage challenge, and we readily agreed: The Yukon Hybrid felt the most refined.

 Maximum towing capacity is 6,200 pounds — that's big-league capability and impressive for a hybrid.
 The non-hybrid Yukon tows up to 8,500 pounds.